2023–2025 Sundhnúkur eruptions: December 2023 earthquakes

 In the weeks following the subsidence, the volcanic activity at Svartsengi entered a new phase with increased chances of magma propagation and potential eruptions.
 The observed pattern suggested a possible repetition of events, where magma accumulating beneath Svartsengi feeds a dike beneath Grindavík and north-east towards Sundhnúksgígar, similar to the one formed on 10 November.
-In the beginning of December, the magma flow was accumulating under Svartsengi at a rate comparable to the discharge of the Elliðaár rivers in Reykjavík, or several cubic m/s (a few hundred cubic ft/s).
+At the beginning of December 2023, magma was estimated to be accumulating in the chamber under Svartsengi at a rate comparable to the discharge of the Elliðaár rivers in Reykjavík, or on the order of several cubic m/s (a few hundred cubic ft/s).
 The magma was believed to be located at a depth of about 5–6 km.
+The rate of magma inflow from the Earth's mantle into the magma chamber beneath Svartsengi has steadily but gradually decreased since the beginning of the eruptive series and is currently estimated at 1 m3/s.

 The recent seismic trends at Svartsengi, characterised by varying intensities and a concentration of activity along a dike, closely resembled the seismic and volcanic patterns experienced during the Krafla Fires, which began in 1975.
 During this prolonged eruptive series, spanning nearly nine years, the region experienced 20 distinct magma intrusions, nine of which resulted in eruptions.
 These events were marked by varying magma volumes feeding the same dike, leading to different eruption scales.
+The intervals between eruptions also varied considerably, with nearly three years separating some eruptions.
 In Svartsengi, geodetic data showed a similar pattern of reduced magma volumes compared to levels observed before the 10 November 2023 dike intrusion, parallelling the smaller magma accumulations at Krafla that were sufficient to trigger new propagations and subsequent eruptions.

 From the beginning of the earthquakes until 10 November, the land at Svartsengi elevated by more than 10 cm within a span of 16 days.
 Following a substantial subsidence of 35 cm, a new phase of activity led to a land rise of 20 cm over an equivalent 16-day period.
 This phase reached a peak height of about 35 cm before the first eruption on 18 December 2023, matching the height recorded before the subsidence.
 Typically, the land undergoes a sharp descent before each intrusion and eruption, followed by a gradual ascent thereafter.
 The subsidence in the area was caused by an underground movement of magma from Svartsengi, passing beneath Grindavík, and extending towards Sundhnúksgígar to the north-east.